GAWKmdk/Admin-Track-Deck/README.md

 # MixPanel Tracking and Analytic Template

-Sorta based on following the Tuts Plus tutorial for setting up a custom login with role management and flowrouter hooks -- though likely I will modify this more for collecting analytics for sample shopping cart lists and blog_image content with 2 vote overlay buttons testing.
+Sorta based on following the Tuts Plus tutorial for setting up a custom dashboard login with role management and flowrouter hooks for user email and role title collections -- though I've sorta deviated from the tutorial into a more dashboard tracking centric design focus on single page concepts and tracking user choice patterns.

 ## It use